top of page

 The damp cold crept through the seams of Jacop’s jacket, and dread seeped into his thoughts as he searched the water for the swiftly snaking ripple of something large swimming close to the dark water’s surface.
 He strained to see below the blue-black water — to see what was truly there rather than glimpsing what glided through nightmares and the tales he’d heard from Lena and Garret and Willem.

-Jacop squeezed a rowan berry enough to feel the stone-like seed hidden in the withered skin.
+Jacop squeezed a rowan berry enough to feel the stone-like seed hidden in the withered fruit.
 He studied the peaks and troughs of the small waves sliced open by their boat’s hull while his mind raced with thoughts of the waterhorses that tumbled out of the waves and ventured onto the land looking for sheep and goats and men who forgot the dangers of late autumn.

 Suddenly, Jacop heard a deep, low groan, and an icy chill raced down his spine.
 He told himself that it was the groan of the hull contracting or the sheets straining against the sails but, below this voice of reason, his heart screamed insistently, “Glashtyn!
 Glashtyn!
-Glashtyn!” as he imagined a Glashtyn stallion moaning with anticipation as he closed in on his prey,
+Glashtyn!” as he imagined a Glashtyn stallion moaning with anticipation as he closed in on his prey.

 A tidal wave of terror coursed through his body.